pi-kappa-devel/py-neer-match/README.md

 given by (Karapanagiotis and Liebald 2023).

-The training loops for both deep and symbolic learning models are implemented in [tensorflow](https://www.tensorflow.org) (Martín Abadi et al. 2015).
+The training loops for both deep and symbolic learning models are implemented in [tensorflow](https://www.tensorflow.org) (Abadi et al.
+2015).
 The pure deep learning model inherits from the [keras](https://keras.io) model class (Chollet et al. 2015).
 The neural-symbolic model is implemented using the logic tensor network ([LTN](https://pypi.org/project/ltn/)) framework (Badreddine et al.